 A.J.
 Mahari, is a survivor of massive trauma in her childhood (even cult abuse) and despite it all she has been able to find a core resiliency that meant not having to go back to “ground zero” with being re-traumatized in that relationship in adulthood.
 Just as she did not stay stuck (after age 28) in the early childhood trauma she worked hard on in therapy starting at the age of 16 of her own free will against the “parents” demands that she not ever see a therapist.
 If you are a survivor of childhood Narcissistic (any cluster B) abuse, know that you can heal and you can find way home to “self” inside and live the life that you so deserve in spite of and yet also because of who you will come to know as you open or continue to open to your healing journey.

-I am far from perfect, but, I do now have and have had for 30 years a solid foundation of recovery from CPTSD.
+I am far from perfect, but, I do now have and have had for over 30 years a solid foundation of recovery from CPTSD.
 Even when we get through to this solid foundation of healing from CPTSD we can still re-experience flashbacks if triggered by another Narcissist or Cluster B person, whether in your family, life, work, your neighbourhood, or someone you might rent from or hire to provide you services (legal, health etc) or in a any group in your community.
 This is why though I did, and you can recover from CPTSD, PTSD, it is so important to implement boundaries – inner and outer boundaries – to ensure that any future encounter with a Cluster B will not cause us any major relapse and I help people through this process of recovery to a solid foundation of resilience.
 We may not ever be unscathed by any narcissist in any walk of life but we will recognize them and know how to handle them or cope with them until we can get away from them.
-Sadly, though, narcissists are increasing and we have an epidemic of Narcissistic Abuse that as we all know so many friends, loved ones, even therapists just do not, at all, understand.
+Sadly, though, narcissists are increasing and we have an epidemic of Narcissistic Abuse within what is ever-increasing cultural narcissism that as we all know so many friends, loved ones, even therapists just do not, at all, understand.

 Quick Links to help you navigate some of this site.